lmendiboure/5G-Course/SDN/ReadME.md

 **Q.22** Using the different functions you listed in **2.2.1.**, try to understand the *PacketIn* function.
 What is the command you listed earlier that you find here?
 What is its purpose?

 **Q.23** Run this Ryu controller (`ryu run my_apps/basic_switch.py`) and a basic Mininet topology and observe the frames exchanged in Wireshark.
-If you chain pingall like you did in part **2.2**, what do you observe?
+If you run pingall like you did in part **2.2**, what do you observe?
 How do you explain this difference?
 What seems to be missing in the program `basic_switch.py`?

 To finish this part, retrieve from the file `ryu/ryu/app/simple_switch_13.py` the missing part of the code and check that it works correctly.